What are the Professional Skills Tests?

 The tests are required in addition to your mathematics and English GCSEs, and are designed to show that you have the basic levels of literacy and numeracy needed to teach to a national standard.
 They will not test your knowledge of the curriculum or how to teach.

-The first attempt at taking your skills tests in each subject is provided free of charge.
-You can book up to two resits if required, but you will be expected to pay for this yourself.
+The first three attempts at taking your skills tests in each subject are provided free of charge.
+You can book additional resits if required, but you will be expected to pay for these yourself.

 When should I take the tests?

 You must take the tests after you have applied and you will need to provide evidence of your application when you attend the test centre.
 When you take the tests you will need to provide proof that you have applied for a teacher training course.
 At interview we will ask you to provide proof that you have booked the skills tests.

 If you are made an offer after interview part of your conditions will be to pass the tests and a time frame will be indicated.
 We do however advise that you try and take the tests before your interview date, or as soon after your interview as possible, as this will enable us to make a firm offer.